utmstack/UTMStack/README.md

 ### Using Terminal User Interface

-- Find a compatible installer release for your OS in https://github.com/UTMStack/installer/releases then download it
+- Find a compatible release for your distribution in https://github.com/UTMStack/installer/releases and download it

-#### On Linux
 - Set execution permissions with `# chmod +x installer`
 - Execute it with `# ./installer`